← Back to national Map

 Statutes

-Texas Education Code § 25.0875
+V.T.C.A., Education Code § 25.0875

-(Effective September 1, 2025)
+Effective: September 1, 2025

 (a) In this section, "released time course" means a course in religious instruction offered by a private entity.